 Day 8: Departure day.
 After breakfast we include a group transfer at 11:00 AM to Bariloche Airport to meet your flight out to Buenos Aires.
 Please schedule your return flight to Buenos Aires anytime after 12:00.
 If you decide to not take the 11:00 AM shuttle, your transfer to the airport will be an additional cost payable to the driver or taxi.
 This can be arranged via the friendly hotel staff.
 If you want extend your stay in South America check out our suggested add on tab at the top of this page of some great ideas!

 Enjoy your vacation and concentrate on the fun skiing and brilliant culture.
 We take care of the rest!

-- Daily ski instruction, resort guiding, and full time hosting
+- Daily ski instruction, all mountain resort guiding, and full time hosting

 - Lift tickets

 - Red wine, mineral water at dinner

 - Adventure trips, massage, spas, etc. replacing lift tickets on weather days